 New Jersey Priest Abuse FAQs

-Currently, Attorney General Gurbir Grewal is investigating Catholic priest abuse in New Jersey.
-People may report cases of sexual abuse by a clergy member to the investigation by calling a special 24-hour hotline.
+New Jersey Attorney General Gurbir Grewal is investigating Catholic priest abuse in New Jersey.
+People may report cases of sexual abuse by a clergy member to the investigation by calling a special 24-hour hotline at 855-363-6548.

 Reporting the abuse to the state Attorney General’s Office does not prevent a victim from reporting the crime to law enforcement or the County Prosecutor’s Office for criminal prosecution.

-Do I Have to Currently Live in New Jersey to File a New Jersey Clergy Abuse Lawsuit?
+Do I Have To Currently Live In New Jersey To File A New Jersey Priest Abuse Lawsuit?